 It’s 1951.
 You’re starting up a new eatery and you need a good theme for it.
 What’s popular?
 Outer space, for sure.
 Everything is “Space Age.”
 Science fiction movies and TV shows abound.
 So do UFO sightings.
 An outer space theme can’t possibly fail.
 But you’re on a tight budget.
 You look around and spot two round, tin Coke signs, a couple feet in diameter.

 That’s it!
-You weld them together to make a sandwich-like sculpture, spray-paint the whole thing silver and mount it on a pole near the door, taking care to leave it slightly askew, as if it’s taking flight.
+You weld them together to make a sandwich-like sculpture, spray-paint the whole thing silver and mount it on a pole in the parking lot, taking care to leave it slightly askew, as if it’s taking flight.
 You’ve done it!
 The Flying Saucer restaurant is born.

 Located at the junction of Winn and Cambridge Streets, roughly where Dunkin’ Donuts is now, it was nicknamed the “greasy spoon” — a generic moniker for any unpretentious mom-and-pop joint.
 But it might have fit the Flying Saucer better than most.
 “They had this coffee can at the end of the grill.
 They’d scrape the grease into the coffee can,” recalls retired firefighter Jim Fay.
 “I remember Galipeau standing there with a T-shirt apron.
 I think everything he cooked that day was still on his shirt.”
 That’s a reference to Joe Galipeau, the resourceful creator of the Flying Saucer and also the short-order grill man.

 Occasional customer Bob Wilkie from Skilton Lane, now 78, says the restaurant resembled a railroad car, long and thin, and the brown, shopworn floor tiles “looked like they were there when Moses was around.”

 The place sounds a little raw, eh?
 But Galipeau had legit talent on board.